ivanxavier7/Fitband-Aggregator/README.md

 --------------------------------------------------------

-This script extracts, organizes and sends data to a RabbitMQ broker from several bands simultaneously.
+This script extracts, organizes and sends data to a RabbitMQ broker from several bands simultaneously
 \
 Supports Mi Band version 3 and 4